Performance Bounds with Curvature for Batched Greedy Optimization: Conclusions

 \section{Conclusions}

-In this paper, we derived performance bounds for the $k$-batch greedy strategy, $k\geq 1$, in terms of the total $k$-batch curvature $c_k$.
-We showed that when the objective function is a polymatroid set function, the $k$-batch greedy strategy satisfies the harmonic bound $1/(1+c_k)$ for a general matroid constraint and the exponential bound $(1-(1-\frac{c_k}{l+1}\frac{m}{k})(1-\frac{c_k}{l+1})^l)/{c}_k$ for a uniform matroid constraint, where $K=kl+m$ is the rank of the uniform matroid, $l$ and $m$ are nonnegative integers, and $0< m\leq k$.
-We also studied the behavior of the bounds as functions of the batch size $k$.
-Specifically, we proved that when the objective function is a polymatroid set function, the harmonic bound under a general matroid constraint is nondecreasing in $k$ and the exponential bound under a uniform matroid constraint is nondecreasing in $k$ provided that $k$ divides $K$.
-Finally, we illustrated our results by considering a task assignment problem and an adaptive measurement problem.
+In this paper, we developed bounds on the performance of the batched greedy strategy relative to the optimal strategy in terms of a parameter called the total batched curvature.
+We showed that when the objective function is a polymatroid set function, the batched greedy strategy satisfies a harmonic bound for a general matroid constraint and an exponential bound for a uniform matroid constraint, both in terms of the total batched curvature.
+We also studied the behavior of the bounds as functions of the batch size.
+Specifically, we proved that the harmonic bound for a general matroid is nondecreasing in the batch size and the exponential bound for a uniform matroid is nondecreasing in the batch size under the condition that the batch size divides the rank of the uniform matroid.
+Finally, we illustrated our results by considering a task scheduling problem and an adaptive sensing problem.